The Independent Commissioner Against Corruption (ICAC) is a specialist investigator with a focus on government corruption.

 The Office commenced taking reports on 30 November 2018.

-Mr Kenneth Fleming QC was appointed as the Northern Territory Independent Commissioner Against Corruption on 13 June 2018.
-He commenced this role on 2 July 2018.
+Mr Michael Riches is the Northern Territory Independent Commissioner Against Corruption.
+He commenced this role on 6 July 2021.

 Independent Commissioner Against Corruption